KevinTopollaj/Reminder_App/README.md

 - Implement a store abstraction to facilitate the persistence of the data.
 - Implement permission to access user data.
 - Implement the respond to change notifications.

+## General info

+### Human Interface Guidelines
+* The application uses Apple's Human Interface Guidelines, native UI elements and it also adapts to the dark mode.

+### Project Setup
+The application views are all written in code.

 ## Contact